proof88/PGE/PGE/docpages/menu-04-Networking.md

       m_pServerClient->pollIncomingMessages() {
         ISteamNetworkingMessage* pIncomingGnsMsg[const nIncomingMsgArraySize = 10];
         const int numGnsMsgs = receiveMessages(pIncomingGnsMsg, nIncomingMsgArraySize);  // so we read max 10 PKTs from GNS each frame (max.
 600 PKT/s @ 60 FPS)

-        // AP-7:  we might increase nIncomingMsgArraySize, however in that case CPU usage will also increase that might lead to less framerate.
-        //        But that is still better than dropping packets due to full buffer.
-        // AP-12: we might have different nIncomingMsgArraySize for server and clients, based on estimation.
-        // AP-11: nIncomingMsgArraySize should be configurable by CVAR.
-        // AP-8:  check how big is the low-level buffer used by GNS from where receiveMessages() grabs the packets!
-Can we increase it?
-        // AP-9:  can we check if this low-level buffer is full?
-We should log it.
-        // AP-10: can we know if we read all messages by receiveMessages() or there are still remaining?
-If so, we should log it!
-That is the start of a congestion.

         for (int i = 0; i < numGnsMsgs; i++) {
           pge_network::PgePacket pkt;